webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Code Signing**: Digitally signing code to verify its authenticity.
 - **Allow List**: A list of approved elements, often used in security configurations.
 - **Block List/Deny List**: A list of prohibited elements or entities.
 - **Secure Coding Practices**: Adhering to coding standards and practices that enhance security.
+1. Don't trust user to make good security descisions.
+2. Keep code simple.
+3. automate.
+4. Threat model your code to find vulnerbilities.
+5. use vetted crypto libraries.
 - **Static Code Analysis**: Analyzing source code without executing it to find vulnerabilities.
 - **Manual Code Review**: A human-driven review of source code to identify security issues.
 - **Dynamic Code Analysis**: Analyzing code while it's running to discover vulnerabilities.